The waitlist is open for the Plant-based Intuitive eating program

 Why You Need a Prenatal Vitamin

 Many of the nutrients in a prenatal play key roles in the growth and development of your baby and help keep you thriving and balanced throughout your pregnancy, and even post-pregnancy.
 Many women begin their pregnancy journey already depleted.
-Add increased needs to this, and nutrient depletion can follow you (and worsen) into postpartum, affecting your energy, emotional wellbeing, and overall health.
+Add increased needs and pregnancy food aversions to this, and nutrient depletion can follow you (and worsen) into postpartum, affecting your energy, emotional wellbeing, and overall health.
 A prenatal will help you top off nutrient stores so you (and baby) stay nourished throughout pregnancy, and beyond!

 When Should You Start Taking a Prenatal Vitamin?